bjornrommel/steinkauz/README.md

 - [Traveltime Ambiguity](https://github.com/bjornrommel/steinkauz/tree/master/project/ambiguity):
 Modifying the subsurface, and the velocity of a seismic wave travelling through the subsurface, in some specific way changes the traveltime of that wave very little.
 Here, a Python software simulates the propagation of two waves, the original and a modified one, and displays their wavefronts.
 Note, the software is still work-in-progress, and in specific situations the algorithm fails short of the physics.

+## C++

+- [Positioning and Timing of Nodes] (https://github.com/bjornrommel/steinkauz/tree/master/project/position_time) Deploying nodes is not perfect: nodes are usually slightly mis-positioned.
+Using source location, all available first breaks and pinger time signals, however, the position of nodes can be determined.

 ## Notebooks

 - AVO for Density: